A high-order wideband direct solver for electromagnetic scattering from bodies of revolution

 Lastly, we note that in the numerical experiments contained in Section~\ref{sec_examples} the integral equations for the generalized Debye systems are only discretized using an \emph{odd} number of points along the generating curve.
-This is in order to avoid a spurious null-space issue arising from the use of trapezoidal-based discretization schemes for Cauchy or Hilbert-type integral operators, i.e. the null-space associated with the alternating-point trapezoidal rule~\cite{sidi1988}.
+This avoids a spurious null-space issue arising from the use of trapezoidal-based discretization schemes for Cauchy or Hilbert-type integral operators, i.e. the null-space associated with the alternating-point trapezoidal rule~\cite{sidi1988}.
 Integral operators of this form arise in the generalized Debye formulation due to the presence of surface gradients and surface divergences.
+Furthermore, as mentioned above, the discretization of iterated Hilbert-like integral operators, as those in~\eqref{eq:sls}, requires repeated application of the Gauss-Trapezoidal quadrature rule.
+Since this rule is a symmetric one, each integral operator is accurately discretized, and therefore so is the composition.
 The analogous problem on fully 3D surfaces requires extra care as well~\cite{bremer_2013}.

 We now turn to the evaluation of the modal Green's functions.